Blown away by the breadth of expertise, associates were big fans of this Windy City native.

 Top tips for this stage:

-“If you show great communication and organisational skills, that goes a long way.
+“If you show great communication and organizational skills, that goes a long way.
 Bring all the documents you need for a call and keep up to date with all the calendar invites.
 Those small things are the main things that will impress.”– a third year junior associate

 And finally...